Canberra Matrix Points Calculator – 2024

 • Spouse/Partner Employment

-• They must be working a minimum 20 hours per week for the three months immediately before the date of Matrix submission.
+• They are working a minimum of 20 hours per week for the 13 weeks before Canberra Matrix submission.

-• They must meet the Home Affairs requirement for ‘competent’ English or hold an Australian passport.
+• They meet the Home Affairs requirement for ‘competent’ English or hold an Australian passport.

 • Their employer must provide a Statutory Declaration confirming their employment.
 See Attachment E.